-2.16.1 Alarm Wiring
+2.17.1 Alarm Wiring

 IDC wiring must be solid copper cable in accordance with the manufacturers requirements.
 Copper initiating device circuit field wiring must be No. [14][16][18][] AWG size conductors at a minimum.
 Visual notification appliance circuit conductors, that contain audible alarm appliances, must be copper No. 14 AWG size conductors at a minimum.
+Speaker circuits must be copper No. [16][] AWG size twisted and shielded conductors at a minimum.
+[Wiring for textual notification appliance circuits must be in accordance with manufacturer's requirements but must be supervised by the FMCU.]
 Wire size must be sufficient to prevent voltage drop problems.
 Circuits operating at 24 VDC must not operate at less than the listed voltages for the detectors and/or appliances.
-Power wiring, operating at 120 VAC minimum, must be a minimum

-No. 12 AWG solid copper having similar insulation.
+Power wiring, operating at 120 VAC minimum, must be a minimum No. 12 AWG solid copper having similar insulation.
 Acceptable power-limited cables are FPL, FPLR or FPLP as appropriate with red colored covering.
 Nonpower-limited cables must comply with NFPA 70.